JessieElorza/post-install-config/README.md

  - Sev-C (8 hours, Business Hours)
 </p>
 <p>
 Service Level Agreements (SLAs) help define a severity of the problem and the resolution time expected based on the ticket severity.
+Ensures resources are allocated effectively and Critical issues (such as system outages) receive faster attention than lower-priority requests.
 </p>
 <br />